wide-dot/6809-game-builder/doc/build-a-game.md

 The dynamic link will also update page id references to [relocatable][package-relocatable] and [absolute][package-absolute] packages.

+In [relocatable][package-relocatable] package, the dynamic link is also able to update address references, it does not works for other types of packages.

 [SDDRIVE]: http://dcmoto.free.fr/bricolage/sddrive/index.html
 [Megarom T.2]: https://megarom.forler.ch/fr/
 [package-relocatable]: package-relocatable.md
 [package-absolute]: package-absolute.md
 [package-multi-page]: package-multi-page.md

+[readme]: ../readme.md
+[build-a-game]: build-a-game.md